-First and foremost, thank you for sharing your experiences — it's extremely brave of you to reach out.
-So many people experience many barriers as they consider sharing about difficult experiences related to sexual violence.
-One common barrier to sharing is if someone has experienced harm by someone they know.
-In fact, over two-thirds of sexual violence survivors report knowing the person who assaulted them.
-Because of this, many survivors are faced with the painful dilemma: What do I do if I see this person again?
-Your desire not to see or interact with the person who harmed you is, of course, perfectly understandable.
-While you deserve to live your life without fear of seeing him or interacting with him, you've acknowledged that it may not be possible right now.
-It may be helpful to explore some options in the case that you do see him again and how you may be able to gain support from those around you.
+First and foremost, thank you for sharing your experiences—it's extremely brave of you to reach out.
+Your desire not to see or interact with the person who harmed you is perfectly understandable and many survivors, such as yourself, are faced with the painful dilemma: What do I do if I see this person again?
+Over two-thirds of sexual violence survivors report knowing the person who assaulted them, so know that you are not alone.
+While you deserve to live your life without fear of seeing or interacting with him, you've acknowledged that it may not be possible right now.
+That said, it may be helpful to explore some options and think about how you may be able to gain support from those around you in the case that you do see him again.

-Healing from trauma takes time and support, but it will come.
-Reaching out to ask your question took strength and courage, so thank you for writing.
+Healing from trauma takes time and support can be vital in that process.
+Reaching out to ask your question took strength and courage and that’s a commendable start.

 Originally published Aug 10, 2012

 Can’t find information on the site about your health concern or issue?

 Submit a new comment